sarathk73/SentinelEye-NetSecChallenger/README.md

 ## Authors and Acknowledgments

-This toolkit is the product of collaborative efforts by AKASH, ASWIN, SUDEV, and SARATH.
+This toolkit is the product of collaborative efforts by AKASH - [akash-tk](https://github.com/akash-tk), ASWIN - [Aswin10401](https://github.com/Aswin10401), SUDEV - [sudevkallatt](https://github.com/sudevkallatt), and SARATH - [sarathk73](https://github.com/sarathk73).
 Special thanks to the cybersecurity and open-source communities for their wisdom and tools.
 For inquiries or feedback, contact via amssarath@gmail.com.

 ### License